asanka-code/DFRWS-APAC-23-EM-Workshop/README.md

 1. You need to have a computer with a GNU/Linux operating system running natively or as a virtual machine.
 2. Instal the following necessary Python libraries.
 3. Install Jupyter Notebook
-4. Clone this Git repository so that you get the Jupyter Notebook files (.ipynb).
+4. Clone this Git repository so that you get the Jupyter Notebook files (.ipynb) that contains the code examples.

 ### Getting the Dataset